 - Have had close contact with or cared for someone diagnosed with COVID-19 within the last 5 days.

-- Are experiencing any COVID-like symptoms: Fever (100.4°F or higher), new onset of moderate to severe headache, shortness of breath, new cough, sore throat, vomiting, diarrhea, new loss of sense of taste or smell, fatigue from unknown cause, muscle or body aches from unknown cause.
+- Are experiencing any COVID-like symptoms: Fever (100.4°F or higher), new onset of moderate to severe headache, shortness of breath, new cough, sore throat, vomiting, diarrhea, new loss of sense of taste or smell, fatigue from an unknown cause, muscle or body aches from an unknown cause.

 If your student is experiencing any of the above symptoms, has had close contact with someone who has tested positive for COVID, or is COVID positive, or awaiting test results, your student must remain home.
 Please report the absence to the school and report your student’s COVID-like symptoms.

 Students who display COVID-like symptoms, including a fever of 100.4 or higher, will NOT be permitted to enter school facilities or transportation vehicles.